 - Are you most interested in how a 3D printer works?

-- Are you most interested in creating objects?
+- Are you most interested in the end result / creating objects?

 - Should the 3D printer be safe to use?